angular-starter-kit/starter-kit/docs/js-guide.md

 ## Coding rules

+- Dependency injection order: start with the most generic (framework, external libs) to the most specific (project modules)
+- Use 1 line per dependency inject/import, to ease merges and improve readability
 - Use the `_` prefix for internal variable names
 - Only expose properties / methods publicly when it's needed, do not put everything in the `$scope`